benjaminp/six/documentation/index.rst

 .. function:: exec_(code, globals=None, locals=None)

    Execute *code* in the scope of *globals* and *locals*.  *code* can be a string or a code object.
-If *globals* or *locals* is not given, they will default to the scope of the caller.
+If *globals* or *locals* are not given, they will default to the scope of the caller.
 If just *globals* is given, it will also be used as *locals*.